Radiation Therapy in India

 ✔ Reduced treatment time to prevent inconvenience.

 ✔ Minimized side effects and complications.

-Stereotactic Radio Surgery (SRS) is a technique which involves the delivery of high dose of radiation, precisely focused on the tumour in the brain.
+Stereotactic Radio Surgery (SRS) is a technique that involves the delivery of a high dose of radiation, precisely focused on the tumour in the brain.

 SRS is a non-surgical procedure with no involvement of an actual surgery; it is called radiosurgery due to its precision.